-a national border that divides a region pair with the same language and currency.
 Columns 2 to 5 show the result of estimating regression 13 in each group of countries independently.
 The results confirm our findings in the pooled sample.
 Across all groups, we cannot distinguish the coefficient on statistical borders from zero, while the coefficient on political borders is large, negative and significant.
 The magnitude varies slightly across groups but the negative effect of political borders on domestic trade is always clear.

 Finally, we perform the same exercise for each industry.
-Figure 17 shows the results of estimating equation 13 by industry.
-The first panel reports the coefficients on statistical borders (at NUTS1 and NUTS2 levels), while the second panel reports the coefficients on political borders (at NUTS1 and NUTS1 and NUTS2 levels).
+Fig. 16 shows the results of estimating eq.
+13 by industry.
+The first panel reports the coefficients on statistical borders (at NUTS1 and NUTS2 levels), while the second panel reports the coefficients on political borders (at NUTS1 and NUTS2 levels).
 The results confirm our aggregate findings: statistical borders do not have a substantial effect on trade, while political borders clearly deter trade.
-Panel 1 shows that in 75 percent of all industries statistical borders are not significantly different from zero.
+Panel 1 shows that in 75% of all industries statistical borders are not significantly different from zero.
 Panel 2 shows the opposite for political borders.
 In all industries, the coefficient on the political border dummies is negative, significant and much more precisely estimated.
 In terms of magnitude, the political borders at the NUTS2 level are more heterogeneous by industry than at the NUTS1 level.

 A few potential explanations come to mind as to why political borders deter trade across regions.
 First, regional and local governments may create regulation that facilitates trade flows within regional borders but imposes barriers on cross-border participation.
-Second, regional governments with a higher degree of self-government may also have stronger preferences for local goods and/or shape the preferences of local consumers.
+Second, regional governments with a higher degree of self-government may also have stronger preferences for local goods and/or shape the preferences of local consumers (García-Santana and Santamaría, 2023).
 Differences in degrees of self-government and regional autonomy across countries could be used to explore this hypothesis.
 While studying the source of these domestic barriers to trade is outside the scope of this paper, we believe this is an exciting avenue for future research.

-5 Concluding remarks
+5. Concluding remarks

-This paper has provided an integrated view of intranational and international trade in Europe using the new dataset we constructed in Santamaría et al. (2020).
+This paper has provided an integrated view of intranational and international trade in Europe using the new dataset we constructed in Santamaria et al., 2021.
 The picture that emerges is clear: (i) European regional trade has a strong home and country bias, (ii) geographic distance and national borders are important determinants of regional trade, but they cannot explain the strong home bias and (iii) this home bias is quite heterogeneous across regions and seems to be driven by political borders at the regional level.